News & Updates

 Splitter

-Sometimes your circuit can have way too many wires laying in parallel to each other.
-In such cases you may want to combine them in one bundle.
-In order to do this you can use splitter which allows you to combine many wires together or split the bundle to separate wires.
+Sometimes, your circuit can have too many wires running in parallel.
+In such cases, you may want to group them into a single bundle.
+To do this, you can use a splitter, which lets you either combine multiple wires into a bundle or split a bundle into separate wires.

 Splitter example